-CRM software for healthcare industry
+CRM software for the healthcare industry

-Before elaborating on the advantages of using a CRM system in the healthcare industry, let’s us have a look at some of the current trends in the healthcare market.
+Before elaborating on the advantages of using a CRM system in the healthcare industry, let’s have a look at some of the current trends in the healthcare market.

 Like every other industry, hospitals also need to engage in fierce competition between one another to gain patient attention.